Willard000/OpenGL-Terrain-Renderer-Editor/README.md

 Level 3 detail wireframe
 ![](https://github.com/willardt/3.31/blob/main/ss/terrain7.png?raw=true "")

 Note that when we increase the level of detail we have no data for the height values between vertices.
-To find this data I approximate the average height of the new vertices.
+To find this data I approximate the height by averaging the heights of the old vertices.

 Here is how a tile is divided into 4: